 In the instant case, the Carriers are wholly-owned subsidiaries of AAG.
-AAG has a single Board of Directors and a common senior management group in place.
-There is a single group of Officers responsible for labor relations at the Carriers.
+AAG has a single board of directors and a common senior management group in place.
+There is a single group of officers responsible for labor relations at the Carriers.
 Substantial steps have been taken toward financial integration of the Carriers.
 The Carriers have obtained approval from the FAA for a transition plan for moving toward a single operating certificate and have completed several of the steps in that plan.
 Personnel policies and practices have been or are in the process of being integrated.
 There is a common external recruiting website for hiring.

 The Carriers have been aligning schedules in the markets where there are overlapping flights.
 The Carriers have established a code-sharing agreement.
 US Airways is no longer a Star Alliance member and has joined oneworld®, the alliance of which American is a founding member.
 The Carriers have begun the process of merging their frequent flyer programs and members of both Carriers' programs are now able to receive benefits while flying at either Carrier.
-The Carriers are co-located at 58 airports including New American hubs at New York-JFK, Phoenix, and Miami.
+The Carriers are co-located at 70 airports including New American hubs at New York-JFK, Phoenix, and Miami.
+Cargo operations have been colocated in more than 60 cities including three of the New American's hubs.
 The Carriers have adopted a new logo and the first aircraft have begun operating with the new livery.
+The Carriers have aligned many customer service policies flight services such as in-flight communication and entertainment.
 The Carriers have begun the process of transitioning to common uniforms.